jaredly/j3/Roadmap.md

 itssss a little bit blonky.
 And I think I'd probably exclude the second case from the exhaustiveness check, even though it's possible to exhaustively handle the `let`s.
 But I won't.

+ALSOO string tpl patterns. "*${name}*" would be very nice. eventually I'll also want regexps, but doesn't need to be immediate.

 # Just this moment